Last Updated on

 Why do Vegans and Vegetarians Avoid Cane Sugar

 Perhaps you’ve wondered why vegetarians and vegans do not consume white cane sugar, but a natural or brown sugar substitute.
 To filter out the brown color of true cane sugar, the manufacturer may use bone char from cows, thus the animal connection.
-In addition, cane sugar, is highly processed using chemicals.
-You may check out the details in the link above for “cane sugar”.
+However, if carbon is used to remove the color from the sugarcane or sugar beets, it is safe for vegans to consume.

 I hope this helps some.